Tchimwa/Azure-Labs/Private Endpoints/Readme.md

 ![SQL_connection](https://github.com/Tchimwa/Azure-Labs/blob/main/Private%20Endpoints/Images/SQL_connection.png)

-Next Steps: Investigate to see if the issue related to NRPT and the P2S has been resolved.
+**Next Steps**: Investigate to see if the issue related to NRPT and the P2S has been resolved.
 The current P2S was running on a Windows 10  with the profile below:

 ```typescript
 Edition: Windows 10 Enterprise